Get started - it's free!

-Kandji collects a series of signals from its agent installed on each device that can be used to determine the security posture of a device.
-Tailscale can fetch these signals from Kandji and use them as device posture attributes in access rules, which can then be used by organizations to grant access to sensitive resources only to devices that have a high level of trust.
+Iru collects a series of signals from its agent installed on each device that can be used to determine the security posture of a device.
+Tailscale can fetch these signals from Iru and use them as device posture attributes in access rules, which can then be used by organizations to grant access to sensitive resources only to devices that have a high level of trust.

-This can be achieved using Tailscale's device posture management features:
+You can achieve this Tailscale's device posture management features:

 • Kandji posture integration, which synchronizes signals from Kandji to device posture attributes in Tailscale.